 Once you have picked up your boxes, pack your records appropriately.

-- rubber bands on folders, as they leave stains as they decay
+- Do not include rubber bands on folders, as they leave stains as they decay

-- overstuffed boxes (If you need to request more boxes from the Archives, please do so!)
+- Do not overstuff your boxes.
+If you need to request more boxes from the Archives, please do so!

 Complete the Inventory Spreadsheet

 Please complete the provided inventory spreadsheet.
 Include the list of folder titles, folder dates, and box numbers.
 Add the name of your office at the top of the spreadsheet.

 Please keep a copy of the inventory spreadsheet in your office for your records.
 When you need to locate a record you have sent the Archives, this inventory will be invaluable.
 Think of this as an index to your office's records.
 Accurate inventories are essential for retrieving the files you need.

 Once you have completed the inventory, email the inventory to the Records Manager.
 The Records Manager will review the inventory and then contact you to arrange for box pick-up.

 Once you have sent the inventory to the Records Manager, Archives staff will review it and contact you to arrange records transfer.